imightbenwe/dashbabydash/leadsapp/SETUP_GUIDE.md

 - Click **Create API Key**
 - Gemini has a generous free tier!

+#### Google Places API Key (Optional - for Lead Scraper)
+- See detailed setup guide: `GOOGLE_PLACES_SETUP.md`
+- Enables searching for businesses and creating leads in bulk
+- Pay-as-you-go pricing with $200 free credit for new accounts

 ### 3. Configure Environment Variables

 Open `.env.local` and update with your real credentials: